AL333Z/fp-in-industry/pres.md

 # Wiring

-How to achieve _dependency inversion_?
+How to achieve _separation of concerns_?

 ---